Virginia Counseling Degrees & Licenses

 Virginia Commonwealth University

-The School of Education offers a master of education in general counseling for student who want to specialize in college counseling and student affairs, couples and family counseling, or school counseling.
+The School of Education offers a master of education in general counseling for students who want to specialize in college counseling and student affairs, couples and family counseling, or school counseling.
 Both programs prepare graduates for the Licensed Professional Counselor (LPC) credential in Virginia, and the rehabilitation degree will also qualify graduates for the Certified Rehabilitation Counselor (CRC) national credential.

 • Location: Richmond, Virginia